Centers for International Business Education (84.220)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Eligible institutions may submit proposals for funding of projects when the announcement of a new competition appears in the Federal Register.
-Application forms and guidelines are available from the Center for International Education.
-This program is subject to the provisions of OMB Circular No. A-110.
+Application forms and guidelines are available from the Office of International and Foreign Language Education within the Office of Postsecondary Education at the Department of Education.

 Award Procedure